BloomTech-Labs/ds/docs/planning.md

 You will choose at least one **user feature** to help build with Data Science.

 DS teams will probably deliver fewer features than Web teams during Labs.
 For example, Web may release three features in cycle 1, then three more features in cycle 2.
-But DS may work on a single user feature for both cycles.
+But DS may work on a single user feature across both cycles.
 This is accepted and expected!

 You will list your user feature(s) in the **Product Vision Document** for your project, and in the **Release Canvas** documents for each cycle.